pacificlion/pacificlion.github.io/_posts/2021-04-28-Failure-Resume.md

 ## 2018
 - Did not think long term plans.
 Did not apply for data science roles outside SAP.
+- Did not attempt for Spanish A1 certificate after passing basic Spanish course at Indian Institute of Foreign Languages, Bangalore

 ## 2017